jtimon/lightning-rfc/02-peer-protocol.md

 The recipient:
   - if `signature` is incorrect:
     - MUST fail the channel.
+  - if `feeasset_id` was provided in the `open_channel` message and `funding_fee_output_index` is not provided:
+    - MUST fail the channel.

 #### Rationale

 The `funding_output_index` can only be 2 bytes, since that's how it's packed into the `channel_id` and used throughout the gossip protocol.
 The limit of 65535 outputs should not be overly burdensome.

 A transaction with all Segregated Witness inputs is not malleable, hence the funding transaction recommendation.

+If `feeasset_id` was provided in the `open_channel` message, that means the channel is for a chain that supports multiple assets, and for an `asset_id` that's not accepted for on-chain fees.
+That means an additional output is needed to fund the fees.

 ### The `funding_signed` Message